 Raccoons have no significant predator in the wild.
 The main threats to them include automobiles, disease and parasites, and harsh winters.
 A typical raccoon may only live two to three years in the wild.
 They range in weight from eight to 25 pounds as adults.

 Raccoons are chiefly nocturnal, but if their daytime denning area is disturbed or they are particularly hungry, they may be seen roaming during the day.

 Raccoons typically have young in March through June, with a litter size of two to five.
 The kits are usually weaned by late summer.
 They often stay with the mother through their first winter.
 Juvenile raccoons are very vocal and can sometimes be heard churring and screeching at night.

 Raccoons never make good pets.
 They can become increasingly aggressive as they get older.
 They are powerful animals that can do a lot of damage.
 Also, many people are unaware that raccoons can harbor a roundworm (Baylisascaris procyonis) that is fairly harmless to the raccoon, but can cause central nervous system damage in humans.

 The raccoons at the Virginia Living Museum swim, forage for food, climb trees and nap.
-We enrich their days with crayfish, mussels, hard-boiled eggs, peanut butter and seed-coated pinecones, and other creative activities.
+We enrich their days with crayfish, mussels, hard-boiled eggs, peanut butter and other creative activities.